MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 ### Printing

-Once the GCode is created you're almost ready to print.
+Once the G-Code is created you're almost ready to print.
 Marlin can be controlled entirely from a host or it can print in standalone mode from an LCD controller or SD Card slot.

 Host software is available for several platforms, including desktop systems, Raspberry Pi, Android tablets, etc. Any device with a USB port and serial terminal can technically act as a host, but a better printing experience is had with host software designed specifically for 3D printers such as: